 A general rule of thumb is your selling price is going to be between two to four times your cost of supplies.
 Don’t worry about people cackling at you that it’s too much.
 You’re original, you’ve narrowed down your field and you’re an expert and the best at what you do.
 Plus you’re using quality products (more on that soon).

-People WILL gladly pay for that.
+People WILL gladly pay for your quality handmade products.

 6. LEARN SOMETHING NEW EVERYDAY